FBISE Team To Participate In Intl Olympiad Informatics This Year - UrduPoint

 The final stage will be conducted through Asia Pacific Informatics Olympiad (APIO) online test.
 All 15 students are registered with APIO.

-Participation in APIO provides an excellent opportunity for students to solve their problems on an international platform and enhance their programming skills, preparing them for further competitions like IOI.
+Participation in APIO would provide an excellent opportunity for students to solve their problems on an international platform and enhance their programming skills, preparing them for further competitions like IOI.

 Many students participating in APIO have won medals in International Olympiad Informatics (IOI).
 For example, in 2023 the Vietnamese team had all four members win medals at the IOI, including one gold, two silver and one bronze.